LiamMartens/xTend/docs/0.9.x/05-views-and-templating.md

     @app:getUrl()
 ```
 *Notice you can also use PHP to retrieve the app in your view as every view is compiled in your application's namespace with a variable called `$app` containg your current application.*
+*Secondly, there is also a variable called `$request` available which contains the current Request object*

 ####app inject
 Use this to inject an app method.
 This will compile without opening and closing php tags and without ending semicolon (;)